finanalyst/RF-Draft/articles-of-association.md

 &nbsp;&nbsp;• <span class="para" id="e7a222a"></span>and its Raku Community
 <span class="para" id="024e13b"></span>The Raku Foundation, its governing bodies, the membership of the governing bodies as individuals, and its agents shall operate according to these Articles of Association, and to the Raku Foundation's Regulations.

+<span class="para" id="31d0176"></span>All elections and votes shall be confidential, cast only by the individual with the priviledge to vote, and may not be influenced or mandated by any other person, organisation or entity.

 **Article 8.** Regulations